 —Chris B. Bouneff, executive director, National Alliance for Mental Illness (NAMI) in Oregon

-What a Mental Health Day Is Not
+What NOT to do on a Mental Health Day

 For many teens, it can be tempting to spend the day binge-watching TV, scrolling through social media, or napping away the afternoon.
 However, a true mental health day is not about kicking back—or at least not just about kicking back.
 While some downtime is appropriate, overdoing the online activity and media consumption is likely to have a negative impact on mood.